cwindeknecht/phil/README.md

 10. Go all out with images.
 Show rubble when the golem dies, or show him stepped aside.
 Show the kobold point the spear and it turns blue, or if you kill him, have it leaning against the chest.
 Have the warrior looking at the tv, and on examine, turn towards you.
 Have her hold up the remote when she uses it to open the slab.
 11. Add music / fx.
 12. Go through less files, take out any unnecessary things I left in there after the initial @media refactor.
 I mean, in general, touch it it up too.
 I'm just getting the bare minimum done right now.
+13. Make sprites for battle.
+Have a normal/striking/defending villager/opponent.
+14. Have a question mark button that pops up a modal that explains how battles work.
+15. After battle:
+    * The examine option needs to display something different
+    * The battle button needs to disappear.